US women’s gold medal ice hockey team declines to attend Trump address

 US women’s ice hockey team declines Trump’s State of the Union invitation

-Olympics Gold medal-winning team has politely turned down a request from President Donald Trump to attend his address in the capital.
+Olympics gold medal-winning team has politely turned down a request from President Donald Trump to attend his address in the capital.

 The women’s ice hockey team of the United States has declined an invitation to President Donald Trump’s State of the Union address, US media reported, after he joked he would be “impeached” if he did not ask them to attend.